 The Cass Lake-Bena Indian Education Program is designed to meet the unique educational and culturally relevant needs of our Indigenous students, which make up close to 90% of our student population.
 Our overall goal is to provide academic and culturally relevant support that may be necessary to ensure that each and every one of our students successfully progress toward graduation at all grade levels, as well as encourage and prepare them to seek post-secondary training and education.

-Our CLB Indian Education Program is funded by two major programs, the Minnesota Department of Education (MDE) American Indian Education Aid grant, and the Office of Indian Education (OIE) Federal Grant.
+Our CLB Indian Education Program is mainly funded by two grants, the Minnesota Department of Education (MDE) American Indian Education Aid grant, and the Office of Indian Education (OIE) Federal Grant.
 Every year, the grant amount is determined by the number of eligible students in the school district, in the case of these grants, American Indian Students.

 We utilize this funding to provide teachers in Ojibwe language and culture instruction for PreK-12 grades, Indian Studies electives and academic advising in the high school, and to provide culturally relevant curriculum, books, and media to all students and staff across the school district.